Diamante-Smith/osticket-prereqs/README.md

 - Click on "create Ticket" -> For the issue summary, type in "Accounting department needs Adobe upgrade"

-- For the description type in "it looks like many people in the account department can't use their Adobe software"
+- For the description type in "It looks like many people in the account department can't use their Adobe software"

 - It's good to inspect before upgrading what the end user wants, because it could be a simple matter where they just don't have access to the software right now